sdiehl/stephendiehl.com/posts/adjunctions.md

 </p>

 Generally the composition of functors $F \circ G$ is written simply as $FG$.
-Composition will diagramatically allow us to "collapse" adjacent segements in our string diagram.
+Composition diagrammatically allows us to collapse adjacent segements in our string diagram.

-The identity functor ( $\text{Id}$ ) that maps each morphism and object to itself.
+The identity functor ( $\text{Id}$ ) is the functor that maps each morphism and object to itself.

 ```haskell
 newtype Id a = Identity { unId :: a }